- Student Conduct

 - Registered student organizations that require their members to travel 25 miles or more from the University to attend an activity or event covered by this policy must obtain prior written approval by the designated administrator for the proposed travel.

 - The following provisions will apply to all travel covered by this policy:

 Occupants of motor vehicles shall use seat belts or other approved safety-restraint devices required by law or regulation at all times when the vehicle is in operation.

 Occupants of motor vehicles shall not consume, possess, or transport any alcoholic beverages or illegal substances.

-The total number of passengers in any vehicle at any time it is in operation shall not exceed the manufacturer's recommended capacity or the number specified in applicable federal or state law or regulations, whichever is lower.
-Where applicable, all travel participants are required to comply with The University of Texas System Business Procedure Memorandum 16-05-02, including and not limited to, provisions concerning vehicle passenger capacity.
+The total number of passengers in any vehicle at any time it is in operation shall not exceed the manufacturer’s recommended capacity or the number specified in applicable federal or state law or regulations, whichever is lower.
+Where applicable, all travel participants are required to comply with The University of Texas System Business Procedure Memorandum 16-05-02, including but not limited to provisions concerning vehicle passenger capacity.